The Step Back

 The conversation about Personality Hires is classic, polarizing click-bait that ignores the actual issue: your hiring.

-Feel the Learn: 12 May 25 - You’ve Got a Friend at the Office
+Feel the Learn: You’ve Got a Friend at the Office

 This is a weekly series sharing growth-focused content for executive managers.
 This week we’re focused on workplace friendships!
 Check out these three pieces of content that analyze, reflects on, and demonstrate the impact of workplace friendships.

-Feel the Learn: 5 May 25 - Brain Food
+Feel the Learn: Brain Food

 This is a weekly series sharing growth-focused content for executive managers.
 This week we’re focused on your mind, sharing insightful, enlightening, and inspirational content on strategic thinking, creativity, and cognitive scripts.